ReneOlsthoorn/Ground/README.md

 ### Running other examples
 When the resources are downloaded, you can change line 24 in Program.cs `fileName = "bertus.g";` to `fileName = "mode7.g";` to run the Mode7 example.
+See the comment on line 24 for more filenames of examples.
 The mode7.g is the unoptimized version.
 The innerloop needs 5ms (on my machine with a Ryzen 7 5700g) to complete each frame.
 The mode7_optimized is the optimized version and has an innerloop of 1ms.
 <p align="center">
 <img src="https://github.com/ReneOlsthoorn/Ground/blob/master/Resources/Ground_Mode7.png?raw=true" width="500" /><br/>
 </p>